 - If an antibody test is positive the next test is to check if the virus is still present by having a ‘qualitative’ PCR test (polymerase chain reaction).
 The PCR test determines whether you are currently infected by detecting active hepatitis C virus replication in the blood.

 People who test positive for hepatitis C should be referred to a specialist for further testing and assessment, and to discuss treatment options.

 Hepatitis C treatments have changed and are very different from old therapies that included interferon.
 Current treatments take about 8 to 12 weeks and involve only oral treatments, such as pills or tablets instead of injections, and have much fewer and less severe side effects than old therapies.
 These new treatments are highly effective, curing more than 95% of people who are treated, and are now fully funded under PharmaCare.

-, a free helpline, was launched by Pacific Hepatitis C Network.
+, a free helpline, was launched by BC Hepatitis C Network.
 Callers can talk one-to-one with a peer navigator, usually someone who’s had hepatitis C themselves, about hepatitis C.